Previously, Table of Contents

 Alice’s breathing intensified, eyes burning a bright red, hands baring long claws.
-She stepped closer to Finch and then opened her mouth so wide that her jaws unhinged, as a snake’s would.
+She stepped closer to Finch and then opened her mouth wide, so wide that her jaws unhinged, as a snake’s would.
 Her long, suddenly dangerous canines were now visible, clearly brandished.
 She stood, an armspan’s distance from Finch’s face and then shrieked.

 Finch stiffened and stepped back, reaching out his hand to protect himself.
 Alice had turned into a monster before his eyes, talons ready, teeth bared.
 This was not how he wanted to reunite with her.
 He wasn’t scared, but he also wasn’t sure what she was going to do.
 That primal feeling stirred again within him, but the last thing it called for was a fight.
 Instead, paradoxically, Finch saw Alice with rosy eyes.

 Alice leapt the short distance towards him, and then struck his feeble outstretched hand.
 Her index nail cut through the flesh between his thumb and index finger, piercing all the way through his hand.